-Jeffrey S CottrellAssociate Professor of Low Brass and Theory Cynthia Ann Parker College of Liberal Arts
+Jeffrey S CottrellAssociate Dean of the School of Music; Associate Professor of Low Brass/Theo Cynthia Ann Parker College of Liberal Arts Music

 - Bachelor of Music, Composition, North Texas State University, 1985

 - Master of Music, Performance/Music Education, University of North Texas, 1996

 - Doctor of Musical Arts, Performance/Musicology, University of North Texas, 2004

 Dr. Jeffrey Cottrell, associate dean of the School of Music, is an active performer, teacher and award-winning composer.
 He teaches trombone, euphonium, and tuba, as well as composition, computer music, and the HSU Jazz Ensemble.